juliakocur/cv/cv.md

 ## ***About myself***

 I worked as a bank customer service specialist in Belarus for 10 years.
-Focus on results and communication skills allowed me to implement sales plans. Сurrently I work in the payment department of a large transport company in Poland and and in my free time I continue to improve my programming skills.
+Focus on results and communication skills allowed me to implement sales plans. Сurrently I work in the payment department of the large transport company in Poland and in my free time I continue to improve my programming skills.
 I believe, that my ability to learn quickly and effectively will lead me through this path of becoming a proficient Frontend Developer.

 ___
 ## ***Skills***